kuanalex/bnpp/BNPP-CPD-503-522.md

 Upgrade flow and steps

 ```
-1. CPD 5.0.3 precheck
+1. CPD 5.0.3 pre-check
-2. Update cpd-cli and environment variables script for 5.2.2
+2. Prepare to run upgrades in a restricted network using a private container registry
-3. Prepare to run upgrades in a restricted network using a private container registry
+3. Backup CPD 5.0.3 CRs, cp4data, and cpd-inst-operators namespaces
-4. Backup CPD 5.0.3 CRs, cp4data, and cpd-inst-operators namespaces
+4. Upgrade shared cluster components (ibm-cert-manager,ibm-licensing,scheduler)
-5. Upgrade shared cluster components (ibm-cert-manager,ibm-licensing,scheduler)
+5. Prepare to upgrade an instance of IBM Software Hub
-6. Prepare to upgrade an instance of IBM Software Hub
+6. Upgrade an instance of IBM Software Hub
-7. Upgrade an instance of IBM Software Hub
+7. Upgrade CPD services (db2oltp,datagate,dmc)
-8. Upgrade CPD services (db2oltp,datagate,dmc)
+8. Completing the catalog-api service migration
-9. Potential Issues
+9. Potential Issues To Be Aware Of
 10. Validate CPD upgrade (customer acceptance test)
 ```

 ## 1. CPD 5.0.3 pre-check

 ### Use a client workstation with internet (bastion or infra node) to download OCP and CPD images, and confirm the OS level, ensuring the OS is RHEL 8/9